Lift Vault

 Overview: 10×10 German Volume Training (GVT)

-Like Vince Gironda’s 8×8 Workout, the GVT routine can be found in many different iterations around the web.
+Like Vince Gironda’s 8×8 workout, the GVT routine turns up in many different iterations around the web.

-The version described here is aligned with the version shared by BarBend.com (in partnership with Charles Poliquin) in 2018 and by Charles Poliquin himself in 2015 (“German Volume Training Revisited and Expanded”).
-There are other versions of GVT available, including versions of the program shared by Charles Poliquin himself (like this one from 2014).
+The version here follows the one shared by BarBend (in partnership with Charles Poliquin) in 2018 and by Charles Poliquin himself in 2015 (“German Volume Training Revisited and Expanded”).
+Other versions exist, including an earlier Poliquin write-up (this one from 2014).

-I’m not here to argue about what is the “correct” or “true” version of the routine.
-I’m just letting you know where the inputs for the spreadsheet came from – feel free to make any modifications you see fit.
+I’m not here to argue about what the “correct” version is.
+I’m just telling you where the spreadsheet inputs came from.
+Feel free to adjust as you see fit.

 Phase 1 (Weeks 1-4)

-Phase 1 lasts for four weeks and consists of three workouts.
-These three workouts will collectively be run 5 days per week, meaning each week will look a little bit different than the week prior.
-This phase features the infamous 10×10 GVT rep scheme.
+Phase 1 runs four weeks and consists of three workouts run on a five-day rolling cycle.
+This means each week looks a little different from the one before it.
+This phase features the 10×10 rep scheme.

 The three workouts are: